CDCgov/data-exchange-messages/reports/README.md

 There will also be a mutation available to replace an existing report.

 ### Azure Service Bus
 Reports may be sent to the PS API Azure Service Bus (ASB) queue or topic.
-Below is an example code snipper in kotlin.
+Below is an example code snippet in Kotlin.

 ```kotlin
 val report = MyDEXReport().apply {